Ks89/angular-webpack-skeleton/README.md

 ## Test e2e with protractor
 - `npm run webdriver:update` (if you have problems, try again removing `./node_modules` and executing `npm install`)
 - `npm run e2e`

+If you have problems with e2e testing, you should downgrade `@types/jasmine` to version `2.5.38`.

 ## To generate typescript's documentation (check docs/index.html with the result)
 - `npm run docs`